v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 **Guidance**: Data identification, classification, and loss prevention features are not yet available for Azure Storage or compute resources.
 Implement third-party solution if required for compliance purposes.

-For the underlying platform which is managed by Microsoft, Microsoft treats all customer content as sensitive and goes to great lengths to guard against customer data loss and exposure.
-To ensure customer data within Azure remains secure, Microsoft has implemented and maintains a suite of robust data protection controls and capabilities.
+For the underlying platform which is managed by Microsoft, Azure treats all customer content as sensitive and goes to great lengths to guard against customer data loss and exposure.
+To ensure customer data within Azure remains secure, Azure has implemented and maintains a suite of robust data protection controls and capabilities.

 * [Understand customer data protection in Azure](../security/fundamentals/protection-customer-data.md)